ivopetkov/responsively-lazy/README.md

 ```
 The things to customize are the **padding-bottom** style, and the values of the **src** and **data-srcset** attributes.

+## Browser support

+The lazy loading works in browsers supporting the srcset attribute.
+As of August 2015 that's [62.78%](http://caniuse.com/#feat=srcset).

 ## Got questions?
 You can find me at [@IvoPetkovCom](https://twitter.com/IvoPetkovCom) or [ivopetkov.com](http://ivopetkov.com)